How do I find and hire a kickass copywriter?

 Hold on to them!

-Get started by focusing on your business and where you want the project to take you.
+Focus on your business and where you want the project to take you.